andylamp/ptucc_compiler/docs/ptuc_parser.md

 # Precedence rules

-Precedence is a really important aspect of your grammar; that is... if you want to do something meaningful you are bound to be affected by it.
+Precedence is a really important aspect of your grammar; that is... if you want to do something meaningful with it you are bound to be affected by it.
 But let's say

 # Freeing symbols